-If you own a small, medium, or large-sized business, this article is a must-read for you.
+If you own a small, medium, or large-sized business, looking for custom software services, this article is a must-read for you.
 Before we discuss big data analytics, though, it is important to understand the definition of big data.

 Have you ever wondered what exactly the difference between data and big data is?
 Both are collections of information, right?
 While that is true, a unique identifier for big data is its large volume.
 Big data is often used by businesses for obtaining customer insight.
 Such datasets are so extensive that traditional software like MS Excel is not agile enough to handle them anymore.